6 pointsby ildari4 months ago2 comments

 If they do, how come they don't stop such blatant attacks that seemingly even an old local model like Gemma 2 can sniff out?

-• joeyorlando2 hours ago
+• joeyorlando4 months ago

 hey there